Tabular Java UDFs (UDTFs)¶

 Note

-If the user does not partition the data explicitly, then Snowflake partitions the data implicitly.
+If the user does not partition the data explicitly, Snowflake partitions the data implicitly.
 For details, see: partitions.

 This method can output zero, one, or multiple rows.